Skip to main content

 Northeast B.C.
 Seismicity Map

-Seismic events are analyzed by the BC Seismic Consortium, which is a joint partnership between the BCER, Geoscience BC and The BC Oil and Gas Research and Innovation Society.
+Seismic events are analyzed by the BC Seismic Research Consortium, which is a joint partnership between the BCER, Geoscience BC and The BC Oil and Gas Research and Innovation Society.

 Click on the map below to launch in full view: